vishnusureshperumbavoor/vsp-bot/README.md

-# vsp-bot npm package 🤖 AI-Powered Edition
+# vspagent npm package 🤖 AI-Powered Agent

 ## Description

-This npm package provides information about [Vishnu Suresh Perumbavoor](https://vishnusureshperumbavoor.github.io/V-S-P/) with **AI-powered conversational capabilities** using **Qwen2.5-0.5B** by Alibaba Cloud.
+This npm package provides an **AI-powered agent** with information about [Vishnu Suresh Perumbavoor](https://vishnusureshperumbavoor.github.io/V-S-P/).
+Powered by **Qwen2.5-0.5B** by Alibaba Cloud for intelligent conversations.

 ### 🆕 What's New in v2.0